- Receivables growth continues to gain momentum with issuers reporting single and double-digit YoY growth.

 SYF launched ability to pay for EV charging with Synchrony Car Care credit cards; Zip announced the acquisition of Sezzle for $360MM.

 Industry statistics (based on non-retail card issuers in scorecard section)

 1 Capital One is US consumer and small business credit cards and installment loans.
 Purchase volume excludes cash advances.
 2 American Express changed its reporting method as of 2Q18; all figures are for US Consumer segment (revolving and charge products) which no longer reports net income.
-3 Discover receivables, purchase volume (excludes cash advances), and losses are US domestic card only; ROA includes all of Direct Banking segment (credit card loans represents ~80% of Direct Banking loans).
+3 Discover receivables, purchase volume (excludes cash advances), and losses are US domestic card only; ROA includes all of Digital Banking segment (credit card loans represents ~80% of Digital Banking loans).
 4 ROA figures reflect all Barclays Bank; Net Loss Rates calculated by dividing annualized Credit Card Net Credit Losses by quarterly Average Credit Card Loans.
 Barclays does not publicly report Credit Card Purchase Volume.
 5 Primarily due to FV of Derivatives loss accounting for -1.8% of the ROA.
-6 Figures include all SYF business lines (i.e., Retail Card, Payment Solutions, and CareCredit).
-Retail Card accounts for ~65% of total receivables.
+6 Figures include all SYF business lines (i.e., Home & Auto, Digital, Diversified & Value, Health & Wellness, Lifestyle, and Other).
+Credit Card accounts for ~95% of total receivables.
 7 Bread changed its reporting in Q4 2021 to no longer report Card Services segment profitability, ROA shown above reflects single “Continuing Operations” segment (majority of which is credit card income) following divestiture of LoyaltyOne; previous quarters have been adjusted to reflect this change.

 Year-over-year growth rate trends